MicrosoftDocs/msix-docs/msix-src/app-installer/installing-windows10-apps-web.md

 # Installing Windows 10 apps from a web page

 > [!IMPORTANT]
 > This topic describes the *ms-appinstaller* URI (Uniform Resource Identifier) scheme (protocol), and how to use it.
-That URI scheme is disabled by default; but it can be enabled by an IT professional (an administrator).
-To enable *ms-appinstaller* on your network, set the Group Policy **EnableMSAppInstallerProtocol** (/windows/client-management/mdm/policy-csp-desktopappinstaller) to enabled (see [Policy CSP - DesktopAppInstaller](/windows/client-management/mdm/policy-csp-desktopappinstaller#enablemsappinstallerprotocol)).
-If the Group Policy **EnableMSAppInstallerProtocol** is set to disabled, or if it isn't specified, then *ms-appinstaller* is disabled.
+That URI scheme can be disabled by an IT professional (an administrator).
+To enadisable *ms-appinstaller* on your network, set the Group Policy **EnableMSAppInstallerProtocol** (/windows/client-management/mdm/policy-csp-desktopappinstaller) to disabled (see [Policy CSP - DesktopAppInstaller](/windows/client-management/mdm/policy-csp-desktopappinstaller#enablemsappinstallerprotocol)).
+If the Group Policy **EnableMSAppInstallerProtocol** is set to enabled, or if it isn't specified, then *ms-appinstaller* is enabled.
 >
 > When the *ms-appinstaller* URI scheme is disabled, App Installer will *not* be able to install an app directly from a web server (which is what this topic is about).
 In that case, the user *will* need to download the app first.
 So update the link on your website by removing `'ms-appinstaller:?source='` so that the MSIX package or `.appinstaller` file will be downloaded.
 That might increase the download size for some packages.
 The user can then install the package by using App Installer.